 The ordinary shares do not have a par value.
 All ordinary shares have equal voting rights and share equally in dividends and any distribution of the surplus assets of the Bank in the event of liquidation.

-There were no dividends on ordinary shares for the year ended 30 September 2020 (year ended 30 September 2019: a weighted average of 23.07 cents per share).
+There were no dividends on ordinary shares for the year ended 30 September 2021 (year ended 30 September 2020: nil).

 Other Notes